You sat down one day and started a blog. You were excited and had a million ideas about the articles you wanted to write.

 Ask yourself what you hope to achieve with your blog.
-If you want to make money and turn your blog into a business, then it may make sense to go ahead and rebrand.
+If you want to make money and turn your blog into a business, it may make sense to rebrand.

 You need to put those goals into writing.
 They could be to make $1,000 a month or reach 25,000 sessions in 6 months.
 Whatever the goal, put it in writing and make it visible, so you see it every single day.

 Have your personal interests changed?

 When you start blogging, you may love one topic and, over time, learn about something new.
 There could also be a life event that takes you in a new direction.
 If your interests have changed, it may mean it is time to do the same thing with your blog.

 When you write about something you love, blogging is much easier.
 It is no longer work.
 It’s enjoyment.